Financing Your Surrogacy Journey

-Basic surrogacy costs from $95,000 to $150,000 USD in the United States.
-Few couples have that amount of money to pay in cash for a program, but financing options do exist.
+A surrogacy journey costs from $100,000 to $150,000 USD in the United States.
+Few couples have that amount of money to pay in cash for a program, but there are options to finance your surrogacy journey.

 Also in The Cost Guide: